bcgov/jpss-jade-ccm/docs/howto manage jpss-jade-ccm repo.md

-# How-to manage the jpss-jade-ccm repo
+# How-to manage the jpss-isl-ccm repo

-This document lists the how-to's around developing and maintaining jpss-jade-ccm.
+This document lists the how-to's around developing and maintaining jpss-isl-ccm.

 ## How to list local tags